Cheap vs. Affordable Hearing Aids: What’s the Difference?

-You may look in a thesaurus and find that “cheap” is listed as a synonym for “affordable,” but that doesn’t mean that they’re really the same thing.
-And, while you may be able to find personal sound amplification products (or PSAPs) for under $100, or even devices marketed as “hearing aids” for that cheap, it may not be the best idea to get these devices.
-That doesn’t, however, mean that you have to pay thousands of dollars per ear to experience the life-changing benefits that come with hearing aids.
+When looking in a thesaurus, you may find that “cheap” is listed as a synonym for “affordable”, but that doesn’t mean they’re really the same thing.
+And while you may be able to find personal sound amplification products (or PSAPs) for under $100, or even devices marketed as “hearing aids” for that price, it may not be the best idea to get these devices.
+However, that doesn’t mean that you have to pay thousands of dollars per ear to experience the life-changing benefits that come with hearing aids.
 There is a happy medium between cheap, low-quality hearing aids and expensive ones.
 But what’s the real difference between cheap hearing aids and affordable hearing aids?

 Cheap Hearing Aids

 Realistically speaking, the majority of “hearing aids” priced around or under $100 aren’t actually hearing aids.
 They’re more likely to be PSAPs (though there are PSAPs that do fall into the $100-$700 range).
 Some run even as low as $20.
 But, while this price may seem very attractive, these devices come with a catch.